JiahaoZhang-Public/JiahaoZhang-Public.github.io/_pages/about.md

   - /about.html
 ---

 Hi there! 👋 I’m a senior undergraduate student majoring in Electrical Engineering (Electronic Packaging Technology) at [Huazhong University of Science and Technology (HUST)](https://www.hust.edu.cn/).
 I recently completed my exchange program at UC Berkeley, where I delved into CS courses.

 🌟 **Exciting News!** 🌟
 On June 11th, I joined the [Yuan Fajie Lab of Representation Learning](https://fajieyuan.github.io/) at Westlake University as a visiting student.
 My current research interests revolve around protein editing and multimodal protein language models.
 Our lab focuses on leveraging AI to solve challenging problems for biologists, accelerating the advancement of biological sciences.
+I completed my visiting position in mid-December and returned to HUST to work on my graduation project on inverse modeling of flow fields.

 Check out our recent work:
 - [SaProt](https://github.com/westlake-repl/SaProt)